KnpLabs/KnpUserBundle/Resources/doc/logging_by_username_or_email.md

 namespace Acme\UserBundle\Model;

-// choose the appropriate base class depending of your driver use FOS\UserBundle\Entity\UserManager;
+// choose the appropriate base class depending on your driver use FOS\UserBundle\Entity\UserManager;
 use Symfony\Component\Security\Core\Exception\UsernameNotFoundException;